How to Set Up Conversion Funnels in Google Analytics | Ultimate-Guide

 The user lands on the website.
 The user may have reached the website directly, through SEA or SoMe campaigns, the search or other channels.
 We track the entry on every page here.

-Landing Page of adhook
+Landing Page of Adhook

 2. Click on the button "Start Free Trial" to go to the registration page for the free test phase